jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 In subclasses of `DomainContextBase` you have several options to specify arbitrary providers, arbitrary configurators and reporting formats:

-- Add methods annotated with `Provide` and a return type of `Arbitrary<T>`.
+- Add methods annotated with `Provide` and a return type of `Arbitrary<TParam>`.
-  The result of an annotated method will then be used as an arbitrary provider for type `T`.
+  The result of an annotated method will then be used as an arbitrary provider for `@ForAll` parameters of type `TParam`.

   Those methods follow the same rules as
   [provider methods in container classes](#parameter-provider-methods),